aws/aws-cdk/packages/aws-cdk-lib/aws-dynamodb/README.md

 });
 ```

-You can configure `readCapacity` and `writeCapacity` on a `globalSecondaryIndex` when an instance of the `TableV2` construct is configured with provisioned `billing`.
-If the `TableV2` instance is configured with provisioned `billing` but `readCapacity` or `writeCapacity` are not configured on a `globalSecondaryIndex`, then they will be inherited from the capacity settings configured with the `billing` configuration:
+You can configure `readCapacity` and `writeCapacity` on a `globalSecondaryIndex` when an `TableV2` is configured with provisioned `billing`.
+If `TableV2` is configured with provisioned `billing` but `readCapacity` or `writeCapacity` are not configured on a `globalSecondaryIndex`, then they will be inherited from the capacity settings specified with the `billing` configuration:

 ```ts
 const table = new dynamodb.TableV2(this, 'Table', {